 usability.
 In fact, this page should be almost a static page.
 Just keep existing

-Variables $HEADTOP, $HEADBOTTOM and $BODYTOP are not used for the moment (it is just to be compatible with static pages returned by jResponseBasicHtml). $BODYBOTTOM contains the error message, without details.
-A variable $BASEPATH is available, containing the base path of the application, for stylesheets etc. However, this variable may be empty in some case, depending of the origin of the error (an error appearing before or during the load of the configuration).
+Variables $HEADBOTTOM et $BODYTOP are not used for the moment (it is just to be compatible with static pages returned by jResponseBasicHtml). $BODYBOTTOM contains the error message, without details.
+And since Jelix 1.4.1, $BASEPATH is available, containing the base path of the application, for stylesheets etc. However, this variable may be empty in some case, depending of the origin of the error (an error appearing before or during the load of the configuration).

 The error page may not be used in some case:

 - when an error occured during the initialization of the configuration file

 - when the browser doesn't accept html